 Plus, gingerbread is delicious.
 Win win.

 This year, in an attempt to gingerbread ALL THE THINGS, I adapted a favorite recipe for candied and spiced nuts to create Gingerbread-Spiced Candied Pecans.
-All I needed to do was add some of my favorite iconic gingerbread spices (McCormick® Ground Cinnamon, Ground Nutmeg, and Ground Ginger) to my tried-and-true recipe.
+All I needed to do was add some of my favorite iconic gingerbread spices (ground cinnamon, nutmeg, and ginger) to my tried-and-true recipe.

 Warning: these are outrageously delicious, and you will want to eat them all!